-Stretching from Gainesville, near the Oklahoma border, to Anahuac which meets the Trinity Bay at the Gulf of Mexico, the Trinity Regional Flood Planning Area (Region 3) encompasses a wide variety of landscapes and communities and includes approximately 15,855 stream miles with a total drainage area of 17,845 square miles.
-The total context of Region 3 with respect to the State of Texas is illustrated in Figure 1.4.
+Stretching from Gainesville, near the Oklahoma border, to Anahuac which meets the Trinity Bay at the Gulf of Mexico, the Trinity Region encompasses a wide variety of landscapes and communities and includes approximately 15,855 stream miles with a total drainage area of approximately 17,800 square miles.
+The total context of the Trinity Region with respect to the State of Texas is illustrated in Figure 1.4.
 It is bounded to the north by the Red River Basin; to the east by the Sabine and Neches River Basins; and to the west and south by the Brazos and San Jacinto River Basins.
 From arid to subtropical, agricultural to urban, the flood risks faced by communities and landowners vary widely as well.